JBecnel/bin_packing/_README.md

 This is clearly a (much more complicated version) of the famous [bin packing problem](https://en.wikipedia.org/wiki/Bin_packing_problem).
 This problem is known to be NP.
-So, developing a solution that is efficient unlikely.
+So, developing an efficient solution is unlikely.

 The version of the problem presented here has the extra complications of taking place in 3 dimensions.
 This introduces a number of considerations, including: